Mono Mohan Das

 Dr. Mono Mohan Das was a Congress politician and a Union Deputy Minister.

 Early life

-He was born in a Vaidya Family to Purna Chandra Das at Nawpara, Purba Bardhaman district, in March 1910.
+He was born in a Muchi caste to Purna Chandra Das at Nawpara, Purba Bardhaman district, in March 1910.
 He was educated at Central Collegiate School, City College and Calcutta Medical College.
 He worked for some time as sanitary officer in Kolkata Corporation.
 He was married to Prativamoyee in 1933.

 Political career

 After being associated with Forward Bloc for a short period, he joined Congress in 1936.
 He was a member of the Constituent Assembly from 1948 to 1950 and of the Provisional Parliament from 1950 to 1952.